DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-03-14-helping-users-decide-if-candidates-meet-the-itt-criteria.md

 As a team, we do not have control over the ITT criteria.
 However, our user researcher and policy colleagues have discussed this research with the team who look after the ITT criteria on GOV.UK, so that they can use this to make the guidance clearer.

 We think these designs can help training providers give better feedback to candidates and help them keep the ITT criteria in mind.

-As a team, we do not have control over the ITT criteria.
-However, our user researcher and policy colleagues have discussed this research with the team who look after the ITT criteria on GOV.UK, so that they can use this to make the guidance clearer.